cllckn/information-and-communication-technologies/module5/README.md

 ***
 ## Hands-on Exercise 2
+1. Extend the application in Exercise 1.
-1. Construct MongoDB database `ecommercedb` and define collection `products` with the following structure:
+4. Construct MongoDB database `ecommercedb` and define collection `products` with the following structure:

 ```json
 {"id":3581,